 However, mixer operators are advised to go through the operation and maintenance manual they received with the mixer before they begin operation.
 This is because there may be differences between your product recommendations and the tips below.
 Make sure to follow your manufacturer’s recommendations.

 Tip #1.
 Check to see if the skirtboard rubber is in good condition or needs replacing.

 Tip #2.
 Make sure the belt wiper is tightly placed against the conveyor belt so that it can keep the belt clean.

 Tip #3.
-Better wording would be to check maintenance intervals for all fluids and filters and see if the hydraulic oil needs changing.
+Check maintenance intervals for all fluids and filters and see if the hydraulic oil needs changing.
 If it isn’t clean enough, change it with an ISO 46 grade hydraulic oil.